shgereadis-cpu/G-TASK/replit.md

 ## Telegram Bot Setup

-### Webhook Configuration
+### Webhook Configuration (Render)
-1. Set `WEBHOOK_URL` environment variable to your app's webhook URL (e.g., `https://yourapp.replit.dev/telegram/webhook`)
+1. Set `WEBHOOK_URL` environment variable in Render dashboard: `https://g-task.onrender.com/telegram/webhook`
+2. Access admin panel and login with:
+   - Username: **Admin**
+   - Password: **070781**
-2. Call the admin endpoint to configure: `POST /telegram/set-webhook`
+3. Call the admin endpoint to configure webhook: `POST https://g-task.onrender.com/telegram/set-webhook`
-   - Requires admin login
    - Registers the webhook with Telegram API
-   - Telegram will now send updates directly to your app
+   - Telegram will send updates directly to your Render app
+4. Verify webhook configuration is working by checking Telegram bot responses

 ### Bot Commands
 Users can interact with the bot via these commands: